Siamak-salimy/Learningpython/README.md

 # Learning Python
-This is the repository for the LinkedIn Learning course Learning Python.
-The full course is available from [LinkedIn Learning][lil-course-url].
+This is the repository for the LinkedIn Learning course Learning Python.</br> The full course is available from [LinkedIn Learning][lil-course-url].

 ![Learning Python][lil-thumbnail-url] </br>